Drug Rehab Cape Town

 Why do people use drugs?

 Drugs are used due to the pleasant state that is induced by the brain when they are taken.
-This pleasant state temporarily relieves the user of feelings of distress – fore example, anxiety, anger and sadness.
-Abuse of drugs cause long-lasting adaptive structural changes in the brain which in turn leads to increased tolerance of the drug, physical dependence, craving, lack of self-control and decreased ability to make rational decisions.
+This pleasant state temporarily relieves the user of feelings of distress – for example, anxiety, anger and sadness.
+The abuse of drugs causes long-lasting adaptive structural changes in the brain that in turn leads to increased tolerance of the drug, physical dependence, craving, lack of self-control and decreased ability to make rational decisions.
 This inevitably leads to further use.
 Withdrawal from the drug causes an increase in need to use again in order to avoid the physical and psychological effects of withdrawal.

 Some people are more prone to drug addiction than others:

 - People with a family history of drug abuse/alcoholism

 - Environmental factors – social environment, history of trauma, peer pressure etc.

 - Adolescents – due to the fact that the area in the brain that governs decision-making and self -control is still developing, this age group is at particular risk.

 Drug abuse takes many forms, from the misuse of prescribed medications such as sleeping tablets and tranquilizers, to the misuse of non-prescribed drugs like cannabis (marijuana or weed), cocaine (or crack), heroin, TIK (methyl amphetamine), MDMA (ecstasy), and GHB (date rape drug).